thareshjose/react-coding-challenge-enegotz/README.md

 Challenge :
 Screen1 : List brands (Make)

 Screen2 : List available models.
-Should be a brief summary
+Should be a brief summary.

-Screen3 : Detailed information of that model
+Screen3 : Detailed information of that model.

 ------------------------------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).